wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.5.4 =
+* Fixed: patched an issue that allowed html from a product to be displayed in wp-admin > wpStoreCart > Edit Products
+* Added: Mockpress added to assist in automatic unit testing using PHPUnit

 = 2.5.3 =
 * Fixed: Testing mode was enabled accidentally on 2.5.2.
 This update simply turns it off.